 Biography: Irina Elena Cristea received the PhD in Mathematics, with specialization in Algebra, in 2007, from the University of Constantza, Romania.
 She started the research career in 2003 at the University of Iasi, Romania, where she worked as Teaching Assistant for 4 years.
 After a postdoctoral position at Udine University, Italy, in January 2012, she was employed at the University of Nova Gorica, as Assistant Professor in Mathematics, conducting research in Algebraic Hyperstructure Theory.
 Since 2017, she is Associate Professor in Mathematics, being affiliated with the Centre for Information Technologies and Applied Mathematics.
-Since October 2020 she is co-chief editor of Italian Journal of Pure and Applied Mathematics.
-Besides she is member of the editorial board of other 5 international journals and acts as a reviewer for numerous mathematical journals.
+Since October 2020 she is co-chief editor of Italian Journal of Pure and Applied Mathematics, published by Fare-Forum Editrice Universitaria Udinese.
+Besides she is associated editor for Heliyon, published by Elsevier, and member of the editorial board of Mathematics, published by MDPI, where she led 2 special issues in 2022.
+She also acts as a reviewer for numerous mathematical journals.

 Role: She is currently teaching Mathematics at the School of Engineering and Management, School of Environmental Sciences, School of Applied Sciences.
 She is also the coordinator of several Erasmus agreements and member of the senate of the School of Engineering and Management.
-She is deputy head of the Centre for Information Technologies and Applied Mathematics from February 2017.
+Currently she is head of the Centre for Information Technologies and Applied Mathematics.

-Research interests: algebraic hypercompositional structure theory and connections with fuzzy sets and their generalizations; mathematical models based on cluster analysis (hard and fuzzy version).
+Research interests: algebraic hypercompositional structure theory and connections with fuzzy sets and their generalizations.

 Role: He is currently an Assistant Professor at the School of Engineering and Management, Faculty of Environmental Science, School of Viticulture and Enology and Faculty of Science.
 Also, he works as a researcher in Algebra within the Centre for Information Technologies and Applied Mathematics.